Thinking about a staycation this summer? With an uncertain economy and rising inflation, lots of Brits are feeling the squeeze.

 In fact it’s a bona fide sun trap.

-Try wearing these sunnies with your swim suit for a retro look:
+Try wearing these Polaroid PLD 6012/N sunnies with your swimsuit for a beach-ready look:

 Sennen beach is just a stone’s throw away from Land’s End, the most westerly point in Britain.